Skip to Content

 How To Minimise The Feeling of Movement on a Cruise Ship

-In order to minimize how much you feel movement in bad weather, it is usually a good idea to stay in the middle of the ship and to stay as low as possible.
-Being high up at either end of the ship is where you’ll feel the most movement.
+In order to minimise how much you feel movement in bad weather, it is usually a good idea to stay in the middle of the ship and to stay as low as possible.

 Feeling movement can be a bit strange if you are not used to it.

 Heading outside for some fresh air and looking at the horizon can be a good way to get rid of that strange feeling.
-In bad weather, certain things might be closed like swimming pools.
+In bad weather, certain things might be closed – like swimming pools.

 P&O Cruises Sail Away Party Top Deck

 When the weather is bad the cruise line may cancel cruise ports or amend the itinerary.
-It is written into every cruise contract that the cruise line is allowed to change the itinerary whenever they would like.
+It is written into every cruise contract that the cruise line is allowed to change the itinerary whenever they like.

-To learn more about why cruise ports are canceled (and to find out if you’re entitled to any compensation) check out this post: Do You Get Compensation For Missed Cruise Ports?
+To learn more about why cruise ports are canceled (and to find out if you’re entitled to any compensation) check out this post:

 Preventing Motion Sickness